 - Increased use of prescription medication, which may impact alertness

-Insurers are all about risk so, while you may be in good health, as you age your premiums could rise.
-Even if you have years of experience on the road.
+Insurers are all about risk so, while you may be in good health, as you age your premiums could rise, even if you have decades of experience on the road.

 However, as we mention above, there isn’t insurance specifically designed for senior or older drivers.
 So it’s always important to discuss your level of cover and premiums with your insurer.
 And to shop around for the best deal.

 What are the licence requirements for older drivers?